-You can look at it any way that you want to, but when choosing a toilet there are going to be some very specific things you want.
+You can look at it any way that you want to, but when you ask your self the question: ‘how to choose a toilet that is a good fit for my home‘, you will find out that there are some very specific things you want.
 Because there are also blanks with some of your questions, the best way to answer them is to get it all out in the open so that you understand the basics of toilets.
 There is nothing confusing in this guide, and it rather focuses on providing an outlet for you to put your ideas on one page to make a better decision.
 There is no wrong choice if you get all the features you want, and once you go through this short guide you’ll have a better understanding of what it is that makes sense for the home installation.
 As an added bonus any new age toilet chosen is easy to install and lacks the headaches of older models.

 Depending on where the installation is taking place, customers may want to redo the measurements.
 This includes the rough in size and the height from the bottom of the toilet to the toilet seat.
 Little things like toilet seat height could turn a purchase that looks good on paper to an uncomfortable mess once installed.
 This includes if you are installing a toilet meant solely for a small kid’s bathroom and they are uncomfortable on elongated toilets.
 Or what if you purchase a toilet that sits a little higher than what they’re comfortable with?
 Then it is back to the drawing board and possible money down the drain.
 Checking and rechecking the measurements will help a lot, and if you are installing it into a bathroom with limited space, then make note of whether the new toilet will be bigger than the current toilet.
 It’s a small gesture that will go a long way in giving you the most worry free install experience possible.